Keyboard shortcuts

 • Meets compliance and auditing requirements

-• Security exposure from manual secret handling
+• Security exposure from manual handling

 Trade-offs: